woven-planet/BinghamNLL/README.md

 *Hiroya Sato* is with Department of Mechano-Informatics, Graduate School of Information Science and Technology, The University of Tokyo.

-*Takuya Ikeda* and *Koichi Nishiwaki* are with the Woven By Toyota, Inc.
+*Takuya Ikeda* and *Koichi Nishiwaki* are with the Woven by Toyota, Inc.

 ## Acknowledgement